All Episodes

 No, other than higher taxes.

-But see, he's not saying that in his any of his adrius campaign appearances, apparently.
+But see, he's not saying that in any of his ads or his campaign appearances, apparently.

-Your message the the the liberal Democrat message isn't gonna win him any votes, but uh third party possibilities are uh are a real threat, and and and that would threaten Republican uh unity, well continuity and majorities.
+A liberal Democrat message isn't going to win him any votes, but third party possibilities are a real threat, and that would threaten Republican unity, continuity, and majorities.

-I actually think that immigration is the issue that may cause uh the the rise of another parole-like third party candidate nationally.
+Yeah, I actually think that, and I've commented on this before, I actually think that immigration is the issue that may cause the rise of another parole-like third-party candidate nationally.

-But you know, the the the the thing about about Hackett, uh you just you just said that a liberal Democrat message is not gonna win him any votes.
+But, you know, the thing about Hackett, you just said that a liberal Democrat message is not going to win him any votes.

 Well, okay, if that's the case, then why are the Democrats and the media looking at this as a bellwether?

-They're running a liberal democrat is trying to sound like a hawk on uh on a rock by a fact that he served there and he has a concealed weapon permit, so he's supposed to be this big gung-ho um uh conservative type guy.
+They're running a Liberal Democrat is trying to sound like a hawk on a rock by the fact that he served there and he has a concealed weapon permit.

-So they're acting once again they're they're they're uh participating here in little deceit.
+So once again, they're participating here in a little deceit.

 If that guy then runs and gets elected, then I will accept it as a bellwether election.